Handmade at Amazon

 It's also important to consider whether selling on a third party craft marketplace is right for your business, or if your business would be better served by promoting your online craft sales on your own site.

-Check Out HAndmade at Amazon
+Check Out Handmade at Amazon

 Check out the shops on the Handmade at Amazon home page.